 I joined the Department of Economics at Middlesex University in September 2019.
 Before, I worked as Lecturer at the University of Essex and as Senior Research Fellow at the Inter-American Development Bank.

 Spanish, English, Portuguese, a little bit of Italian.

 Microeconomics: Advanced and Intermediate.
-In particular, I enjoy teaching game theory.
-Among others, I also teach the following topics: Development Economics and Data Analysis.
+I also teach Economic Policy.
 I am Fellow of the Higher Education Academy (PR181753).

 Persistence in legislative bargaining (ongoing)